Skip to main content

 How many tables backfill at once?

-• Queued to backfill — Waiting their turn in the queue
+• Queued to backfill — Waiting in queue

 • Backfilling — Actively running